YosefHayim/Udemy-Clone-Ron-Ben-IITC-2025/README.md

 ### Pagination Buttons:

-1. Hover color should be the same.
+1. Hover color should be the same.✅
-2. Horizontal line should be bolder and more spaced.
+2. Horizontal line should be bolder and more spaced.✅

 ### Main Search Results: